How to handle mum friendships

 - Say what you mean.
 Be specific with what it is you are going through and give practical examples of how your partner can make things easier (e.g., taking initiative at bath time so you can have some alone time, and maybe even a shower yourself).

-- Validate your partner’s experience: Highlight that you recognize and appreciate how hard they are working.
+- Validate your partner’s experience: Highlight that you recognise and appreciate how hard they are working.
 This can make it more likely that they will do the same for you and bring you closer together.

 - Practice acceptance: The truth is, they may never get just how hard it is to be a new mum.
 Know that this doesn’t mean anything about their willingness to support you, it’s just that being a full-time parent is so unlike anything else and it’s tough to fully understand unless you’ve been through it.
 Remembering that it’s not personal will help you to be less affected by small slights and oversights.